 For this analysis, we sampled homes across the spectrum of construction costs that were built speculatively in the last 20 years, and then resold at a later date.
 We did not evaluate differences in lot size, house design, floor plans, or square footage.

-Of the 56 samples, only 5 (9%) of homes lost value after being built.
+9% of homes lost value after being built.

-There appears to be a weak curve to the data (our sample size is low).
+There appears to be a small curve to the data (our sample size is low).
 Middle-priced houses experienced the largest percent appreciation, while houses at the low and high tails of the distribution experienced much weaker price appreciation.

 How does this compare to existing homes?